sylvek/domotik/README.md

 Domotik is a very simple home-automation software based on micro-services principle.
 Each service (services folder) does only one thing.
 A script (mosquitto_pub) pushes the data on MQTT.
-A another process (mosquitto_pub) has the responsability to dispatch the data somewhere.
+A another process (mosquitto_sub) is in charge of dispatch the data somewhere.
 An another service (services folder) could calculate the mean or the max value, etc and push it on MQTT, etc, etc.

 ## installation